Translate

 A Tornado Mecca RAF Honington in the early Ninties.

-In the early nineties, RAF Honington was a super base with many deployments, as I have previously published Italian Tornados and still to come, Spanish F-4 Phantoms, French Air Force and Lakenheath F15s all deploying.
+In the early nineties, RAF Honington was a super base with many deployments, as I have previously published: Italian Tornados, Spanish F-4 Phantoms, French Air Force, and Lakenheath F-15s all deployed there.

-At this time, though, it was also hugely busy with its own Squadrons of RAF Tornados, and below, I have selected a day in its operations.
+During this time, it was also hugely busy, with its own 13 Squadron, 15Res, and 27 Squadrons all operating the Tornado, and below I have selected a day from its operations.

-Many of the Tornados were still carrying equipment that featured for Desert Storm.
+Many of the Tornados were still carrying equipment used during Desert Storm.

 I hope you will enjoy a bustling past.